stvmlbrn/scaffolding/README.md

 2 basic subsystems (home, admin).

 Authentication is performed against the local LDAP server.
 If the user is authenticated with LDAP they have access to the application.
-If we need to limit the user to only those who have access to the current application, then need to write code to also check for permission to the app after successful LDAP authentication.
+If we need to limit the user to only those who have permission to the current application, then need to write code for that after successful LDAP authentication.
 This will need to be done in home/services/security.cfc.

 ### To Do Before Starting New Project
 * Run "bower install" to download dependencies